Will you suffer a disaster in retirement?

 5. You’ll have kids later and they’ll live with you for longer

-Parents are getting older and children are more likely to live with them for longer, as many young people opt to stay at home and save up to buy their own first property.
+Parents are getting older and children are more likely to live with them for longer.
+Many young people opt to stay at home and save up to buy their own first property.

 ‘Traditionally, the empty nest years of our 50s was when we prioritised pension savings above all else.
 If you still have grown-up kids at home – and you’re possibly looking after elderly parents too – pension saving may take a back seat.’